-- (a) the business, operations, assets, condition (financial or otherwise) results of operation or liabilities of the Borrower and/or the Guarantors and/or the Group; or - (b) the ability of the Borrower and/or the Guarantors to perform their respective obligations under any of the Finance Documents; or - (c) the legality, validity or enforceability of, or the effectiveness or ranking of any Security Interest granted or purporting to be granted pursuant to any of, this Agreement or any of the Finance Documents or any of the rights or remedies of any Finance Party under this Agreement or any of the Finance Documents.
+- (a) the business, operations, property, financial condition, performance or liabilities of the Borrower and/or any of the Guarantors and/or the Group as a whole; or - (b) the ability of an Obligor or a Manager to perform its obligations under any of the Finance Documents; or - (c) the legality, validity or enforceability of, or the effectiveness or ranking of any Security Interest granted or purporting to be granted pursuant to any of, this Agreement or any of the Finance Documents or any of the rights or remedies of any Finance Party under this Agreement or any of the Finance Documents.

-Minimum Value means, at any time, the amount in dollars which is 120% of the Loan then outstanding.
+Minimum Value means, at any time, the amount in dollars which is 130% of the aggregate of (a) the Loan then outstanding and (b) the Hedging Exposure under all Hedging Contracts of all Hedging Providers at that time.